cjgdev/midi-markdown/docs/reference/troubleshooting.md

 > **Audience**: Users
 > **Level**: Beginner to Intermediate

-Common issues and solutions when working with MIDI Markup Language.
+Common issues and solutions when working with MIDI Markdown.

 ---